tsuru/tsuru/docs/installing/Installation-using-makefile.rst

     $ sudo make local

-Note: In some cases, you may get a 'permission denied', in such cases make sure you have remove all traces of the "minikube" cluster:
+Note: In some cases, you may get a 'permission denied' error, in such cases make sure you have remove all traces of the "minikube" cluster:

 .. highlight:: bash